 - Non-commercial “libre open access” with Creative Commons licence CC BY-NC 4.0 or CC BY-NC-ND 4.0.
 Authors are expected to pay an APC for Gold OA.
-(NB: Distribution of content might be limited with these licences.)
+(NB: Distribution of articles licenced as non-commercial might be limited.)

 2022 Article Processing Charge (APC) for Gold OA = USD$1000

-Manuscripts intended to be licensed under open access will go through peer review and production in the same way as other manuscripts.
+Manuscripts intended to be licenced under open access will go through peer review and production in the same way as other manuscripts.
 Upon acceptance of the manuscript for publication, the authors will be asked to make payment of the Article Processing Charge (if applicable) to offset the cost of open access.
-The APC must be cleared before such a manuscript is released for publication.
+The APC must be cleared before the Author Accepted Manuscript is released for publication as open access.
 No preferential treatment will be offered other than free access and use of the published open access article.

 Authors interested in publishing articles as open access should contact one of the Editors for more information.

 S. Afr.
-J. Geol. supports “self-archival” Green OA in an institutional repository or a disciplinary repository required by a funder.
-After an embargo period of 12 months, authors are allowed to deposit the post peer reviewed version of the manuscript, which the Editors have approved for publication.
-This is the Author Accepted Manuscript; most commonly a Word file, or a PDF created by the authors directly from Word.
+J. Geol. supports “self-archival” Green OA (Blue OA, sensu stricto) in an institutional repository or a disciplinary repository required by a funder.
+After acceptance, authors are allowed to deposit the post peer reviewed version of the manuscript, which the Editors have approved for publication.
+This is the AAM (Author Accepted Manuscript); most commonly a Word file, or a PDF created by the authors directly from Word.
 The DOI of the article in S. Afr.
 J. Geol. should be included on the archived manuscript.

 What should not be archived are the fully laid out PDFs generated by GSSA’s production process — these PDFs represent copy that has gone through layout, final proofing, and exist with the GSSA logo etc.

 Reasons to publish in S. Afr.
 J. Geol.

 - Exposure to the global scientific community on GeoScienceWorld, featuring a separate split-screen responsive display for figures, tables (data), references, and citation metadata.
 Current issue @ GSW

 - Manuscripts are submitted directly to the Scientific Editor with no need to establish an online account and login to manage submissions.